Lavan1999/Dataset-13_Iris_SuperVectorClassifier/README.md

-# Datasets-13 Supervised classifiers All modesls for iris
 # Iris Dataset Analysis

 ## Overview
 This repository contains the python code and documentation for analyzing the "Iris" dataset using Python and statistical methods.
 The dataset consists of various variables related to sepal_length, sepal_width, petal_length, petal_width, species.
 Our goal is to explore, analyze, and draw insights from this data.

 ## Dataset Description
 The "Iris" dataset contains information about flowers into three categories, setosa, versicolor, virginica.
 Each entry represents a unique dining experience and includes the following columns: